bhanug/misframe/content/2017/01/03/caching-and-crashing-in-lm2.md

 Scan resistance is about keeping the cache "good" when faced with large scans.
 A scan will access lots of elements, but many will not be accessed again.
-For example, an LRU is a bad choice for scans because it will insert every element accessed during a scan, but that's really not what you want.
+For example, an LRU is a bad choice for scans because it will insert every accessed element, but many won't be accessed again.

 lm2 uses probability to insert elements into the cache.
 Like a skip list, records are probabilistically inserted into the record cache whenever they're accessed.
 A frequently accessed record may not be in the cache, but it's definitely more likely.
+Rarely accessed elements will rarely make it into the cache.

 This approach is scan resistant because a single, full collection scan won't destroy the cache.
 The other benefit is that cached records tend to be at the areas that are read the most, which I think is what you want from a cache like this.

-The bad thing about using a probabilistic cache like this is that it can take a while for it to "warm up."
+The bad thing about using a probabilistic cache is that it can take a while for it to "warm up."
 We'll get back to this later.

 ### No dirty records